Guidelines for Events During COVID-19

 - Cleaning supplies, including hand sanitizer, sanitizing wipes, spray bottles of disinfectant, and paper towels for intermittent cleaning, will be available in all common rooms.
 The individuals using the room are responsible for cleaning and sanitizing the space before and after the meeting or event.

 - Event organizers are responsible for enforcing public health measures, including social distancing and face covering requirements.

-- Event organizers must keep a record of every participant's name.
+- Event organizers must keep a record of each participant's name.

 - Events must conclude by 9 p.m. to allow time for the space to be cleaned.

-- As always, classes and class-related activities take priority in academic spaces; if you are booking a space within the first few weeks of the semester, changes in the academic schedule may require us to move, cancel, or reschedule your event.
+- As always, classes and class-related activities take priority in academic spaces.
+If you are booking a space within the first few weeks of the semester, changes in the academic schedule may require CEP to move, cancel, or reschedule your event.

 The AV department is prioritizing its resources to support academic classes during the fall semester, which means the following:

 - AV will not be able to provide technical troubleshooting outside of classroom support hours.